xi/apca-introduction/analysis.md

 is consistent with the observation that APCA reports lower contrast for darker colors.

-## How much contrast is enough contrast?
+## Thresholds: How much contrast is enough contrast?

 ### WCAG 2.x

-Smaller text is generally harder to read than bigger text.
-Generally speaking, smaller text requires more contrast to be legible.[^3] And body text can be read faster with better contrast.
+Smaller text requires more contrast to be legible[^3], so the thresholds should probably depend on font size.

-WCAG 2.x requires a contrast of at least 4.5:1 for regular text and 3:1 for large text.
-If you aim for AAA conformance, the values are 7:1 and 4.5:1.

-How these values were derived is not completely clear:
+WCAG 2.x only distinguished two font sizes The thresholds are 4.5:1 for regular text and 3:1 for large text.
+If you aim for AAA conformance, the thresholds are 7:1 and 4.5:1.
+How these thresholds were derived is not completely clear:

-> There was some user testing associated with the validation of the 2.0
-> formula.
-I could not quickly find a cite for that.
-My recollection is
-> that the hard data pointed to a ratio of 4.65:1 as a defensible break
+> My recollection is that the hard data pointed to a ratio of 4.65:1 as a
-> point.
-The working group was close to rounding that up to 5:1, just to
+> defensible break point.
+The working group was close to rounding that up to
-> have round numbers.
-I successfully lobbied for 4.5:1 mostly because
+> 5:1, just to have round numbers.
+I successfully lobbied for 4.5:1 mostly
-> (1) the empirical data was not overwhelmingly compelling, and (2)
+> because (1) the empirical data was not overwhelmingly compelling, and (2)
-> 4.5:1 allowed the option for white and black (simultaneously) on a
+> 4.5:1 allowed the option for white and black (simultaneously) on a middle
-> middle gray.\
+> gray.\
 > -- <https://github.com/w3c/wcag/issues/695#issuecomment-484187617>

 [Large text] is defined as anything above 18 point or 14 point bold.
 The definition comes with a lot of notes that explain the limits of that approach though, e.g. that some fonts are extremely thin and that font size depends on user settings.

 WCAG 2.x also comes with some rules that allow users to adapt font size to their needs: [1.4.4] requires that users can resize the text, [1.4.10] requires that they can zoom the whole page, and [1.4.12] requires that they can adjust text spacing.

-So in a way, WCAG 2.x side-stepps the issue by handing control over to the users who have all the facts.
+So in a way, WCAG 2.x side-steps the issue by handing control over to the users who have all the facts.

 ### APCA